agileware/civicrm-installation-guide/docs/drupal8/index.md

         `https://example.org/admin/modules/`

-    3. Find "CiviCRM" and enable it.
+    3. Find "CiviCRM Core" and enable it (you can optionally enable "CiviCRM Theme" to set a theme just for CiviCRM.)
-    4. At the bottom, click "Save Configuration".
+    4. At the bottom, click "Install".
 (Note: This may take a few moments to execute.)

 ??? example "Run installer via command-line"